 Viewer Integration

 This guide shows you how to connect your LiveDoc xUnit tests to the LiveDoc Viewer — a real-time web UI that displays your test results as they execute.
-By the end, you'll have a live dashboard showing your features, scenarios, and specifications in the browser.
+For local development, auto-discovery means no code changes and no configuration files — just start the Viewer and run your tests.

 - A .NET project with